Internships

 Courtesy of Scott Kennedy, CSIS, August 2019

 Internships are the best way to integrate the professional experience into the academic program.
 Political Science alumni frequently remember internships as pivotal experiences in their career paths.
 Our students have interned at the White House, on Capitol Hill, and for political campaigns, think tanks and nonprofits.
+Go to our Fall 2024 Internship Spotlight page to learn more about student internships through the Political Science Department.

 "Over the summer I interned with the World Wildlife Fund Oceans Department working on both domestic and international policy.
 We worked closely with Congress and the World Trade Organization to reduce the plague of illegal fishing and impose stricter penalties on the import of endangered species."